BiodiversityExtinction/PlainMap/README.md

 ```
 -t, --threads INT
 ```

 Total number of threads available to the pipeline.

-Threads are internally balanced between BWA, samtools view, and samtools sort.
+Threads are internally balanced between BWA and samtools.

 Default:
 ```